SAP-archive/teched2020-DEV164/exercises/ex7/README.md

 ], function (Controller, IconColor, Toast, Filter, Fragment) {
 ````

 3. Implement the `onCustomerSelect` function to open the dialog.
-In there you have to load the Fragment and set the according model and properties.
+It loads the Fragment and sets the required model and properties.

 ***SensorManager/webapp/controller/Sensors.controller.js***